The Rocky Point SERC chapter is kicking off a fundraiser through John's Crazy Socks! Please click the link below for more details.

 If you would like more information about the special education identification process and special education programs and services, please contact the school psychologist of the building that your child attends or the special education office.

 Recognizing the importance a strong home-to-school connection has on a child’s education, the special education department looks forward to working with parents throughout the school year.
-From attending the bimonthly director’s roundtable or the monthly Special Education Resource Committee meetings, I encourage all families to become involved.
+I encourage all families to become involved.
 Best wishes for a happy, healthy and successful school year.

 Andrea Moscatiello, Director of Special Education